 On six levels, these package topics like the cosmos, gravity, sight and sound, problem solving, energy, the Connecticut River, natural history and human health in fun, inspiring ways.

-The Connecticut Science Center also stages first-rate exhibitions, which in the last few years have dealt with dinosaurs, Leonardo da Vinci’s inventions and real human bodies preserved with “plastination”.
+The Connecticut Science Center also stages first-rate temporary exhibitions.
+In recent years these have featured dinosaurs, Leonardo da Vinci’s inventions and real human bodies preserved with “plastination”.

 4. Connecticut State Capitol

-Impossible to miss for the gold-plated dome 60-metres above the south-west side of Bushnell Park, the Connecticut State Capitol was completed during the 1870s and replaced the Old State House, which we’ll cover next.
+The state capitol is Impossible to miss for its gold-plated dome 190+ feet above the south-west side of Bushnell Park.
+This handsome building was completed during the 1870s and replaced the Old State House, which I’ll cover next.

 This striking Eastlake Movement building is the seat of the Connecticut General Assembly, the State Senate, the House of Representatives and the office of Connecticut’s Governor.